Faculty & Administration Openings

 Requirements: Candidates must have a B.A. in History or a closely related field.
 A Master's degree and previous teaching experience is preferred.

-St. Andrew’s School is seeking qualified applicants for a potential full-time faculty position in mathematics beginning in the 2018-2019 school year.
-The ideal candidate will be a collaborative partner who will bring previous teaching experience and foster a love of mathematics in students.
+St. Andrew’s School is seeking qualified applicants for a potential full-time faculty position in mathematics beginning in the 2019-2020 school year.
+The ideal candidate will be a collaborative partner, who will bring previous teaching experience and foster a love of mathematics in students.
 Our School has a deep commitment to financial aid and diversity in all its forms.

-A typical teaching load consists of three to four sections of 12–15 students with one to two preps.
-The opportunity exists to teach all levels of mathematics from Math 1 through Multivariable Calculus.
-We teach math in a way that helps students to appreciate the process of mathematical discovery through a mix of collaboration, traditional teaching approaches, and the use of technological tools such as Desmos, Geogebra and R statistical computing software.
-The ability to teach computer science and statistics is a plus.
-Candidates interested in this position should send a letter of introduction, current resume, and list of references to Dean of Math and Science Harvey Johnson at firstname.lastname@example.org.
+A typical teaching load consists of three to four sections of 12–15 students, with one to two preps.
+The opportunity exists to teach all levels of mathematics from Algebra 1 through Multivariable Calculus.
+We teach math in a way that helps students to appreciate the process of mathematical discovery through a mix of collaboration and traditional teaching approaches and the use of technological tools such as Desmos, Geogebra and R. The ability to teach computer science and statistics is a plus.
+Candidates interested in this position should send a letter of introduction, current resume, and list of references to Math Department Chair Harvey Johnson at firstname.lastname@example.org.